blairg/react-autocomplete-string/README.md

 ### How to use the autocomplete component

-The components accepts the following parameters: -
+The component accepts the following parameters: -
 * numresults - The number of results you want the autocomplete search to return.
 * casesensitive - True for case senstive when searching the values object or false for case insensitive.
 * values - An array of string elements.